Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Experiments

-The geometric regularity effect observed for humans in \cite{sable2021sensitivity} was an inverse relationship between geometric regularity and error rate (see green line in top plot of Figure~\ref{fig:quads}B).
-For example, humans performed best on the most regular shapes, such as squares and rectangles.
-This regularity effect was absent in the monkey and pretrained CorNet error rates (Figure~\ref{fig:quads}B; top panel).
-In Figure~\ref{fig:quads}B (bottom panel), we show error rates as a function of geometric regularity on a CorNet model finetuned on generative similarity (GenSim CorNet; blue line bottom plot).
-We also show the performance of a CorNet model finetuned on a supervised classification objective on the quadrilateral stimuli (grey line bottom plot), where the model must classify which of the $11$ categories a quadrilateral belongs to.
-Note that \citet{sable2021sensitivity} also finetuned CorNet on the same supervised classification objective in their supplementary results, and we replicate their results here as a baseline for our proposed method.
-Both models were trained for $13$ epochs (the same number of epochs used by \citet{sable2021sensitivity}).
-Like humans, the model error rates for the GenSim CorNet model significantly increase as the shapes become more irregular (Spearman's $\rho(9)=0.88,p=0.0003$).
-This is not the case for the model finetuned with supervised classification (Spearman's $\rho(9)=0.472,p=0.142$).
-We also correlated the error rates of the finetuned models with those of humans and monkeys (Figure~\ref{fig:quads}C) and see a double dissociation between the two models.
-Specifically, the generative similarity-trained CorNet model's error rates match human error rates significantly more than monkey error rates, $t(18)=12.45,p<0.0001$, whereas those of the baseline supervised CorNet model match monkey error rates significantly more than human error rates (Figure~\ref{fig:quads}C), $t(18)=17.43,p<0.0001$.
-We replicated the geometric regularity effect when using contrastive learning with generative similarity on a different architecture (Supplementary Figure~\ref{fig:control_resnet}) and also saw that training on a standard contrastive learning objective from SimCLR \cite{chen2020simple} does not yield the regularity effect (Supplementary Figure~\ref{fig:control_contrastive}).
+{\bf Results:} The geometric regularity effect observed for humans in \citet{sable2021sensitivity} was an inverse relationship between geometric regularity and error rate.
+For example, humans performed best on the most regular shapes, such as squares and rectangles and worst on the least regular shapes, such as trapezoids.
+This regularity effect was absent in the monkey and pretrained CorNet error rates.
+In Figure~\ref{fig:quads}B, we show error rates as a function of geometric regularity on a CorNet model finetuned on generative similarity (GenSim CorNet; blue line).
+We compare this model to two baselines.
+First, we show the performance of a CorNet model finetuned on a supervised classification objective on the quadrilateral stimuli, where the model must classify which of the $11$ categories a quadrilateral belongs to.
+This is the same objective \citet{sable2021sensitivity} used to finetuned CorNet, and we replicate their results here as a baseline for our proposed method.
+Second, we use a standard contrastive learning objective, SimCLR \citep{chen2020simple}, which produces augmented versions of an image with the goal of making representations of an image and its augmented version as similar as possible.
+Following the original SimCLR work, the augmentations we used were random cropping, rotations, and gaussian blurring.
+All models were trained for $13$ epochs (the same number of epochs used by \citealp{sable2021sensitivity}).